The Trust-Forum project

 - Forum

-its own different parts concerning the different components);
+- Admin panel (with its own different parts concerning the

-(will later include trust declarations);
+- Contacts list (will later include trust declarations);

 Partially existing:

-- Translations of the interface in other languages produced by the
+- Translations of the interface in other languages produced by

-users
+the users themselves

-Not existing yet, to be
+Not existing yet, to be added soon:

-it would be much more efficient than existing dating sites, to
+would be much more efficient than existing dating sites, to

 cope with millions of users while saving their time).

-web-pages and wikis; see Wiki specification
+- User’s or collective web-pages and wikis; see Wiki specification file for more

 details

-- News
+- News and calendar

-To be added after a long
+To be added after a long time

 Registration

-(from inside account or by email).
+users of the same site (from inside account or by email); but in a

-in each other’s contacts list.
+each other’s contacts list.

 Invitation tree is recorded, to be tracked by administrator for